brunocordioli072/epic7_bot/README.md

     -v --version    Show version and exit
 ```

-⭐ If you like it, give it a star~ ⭐

 ## Contributions

 [Issue & Report a Bug](https://github.com/brunocordioli072/epic7_bot/issues/new/choose) | [Fork & Open a New PR](https://github.com/brunocordioli072/epic7_bot/compare)